algorand/pyteal/docs/abi.rst

         )

 .. note::
-    All returned parameters are instances of :any:`MaybeValue`.
+    All returned parameters are instances of :any:`MaybeValue`, which is why the :any:`outputReducer(...) <MultiValue.outputReducer>` method is used.

 Accessing Asset Holdings
 ''''''''''''''''''''''''